jeremykohn/rid-covid/README.md

   - Description: A large collection of COVID-19 radiology imaging datasets for use in machine learning.

 - [CORONACASES.ORG](https://coronacases.org/)
-  - Description: This community is for health professionals share confirmed cases of coronavirus.
+  - Description: This community is for health professionals to share confirmed cases of coronavirus.
 We review posts in order to assure anonymization.

 ---